Frequently Asked Questions

-- Athletics: Geneva offers a full athletic program for students in grades pre-K–12.
-Geneva competes in the Florida High School Athletic Association and fields 14 varsity sports for men and women.
+- Athletics: Geneva offers a full athletic program for students in grades K4–12.
+Geneva competes in the Florida High School Athletic Association and fields 15 varsity sports for men and women.
 Many of these teams have JV or middle school components.
-In the lower school students in pre-K to 6th grade have a full and varied number of instructional and competitive sports options.
+In the grammar school students in K4–6th grade have a full and varied number of instructional and competitive sports options.

-What is the length of the school day for Pre-K and Kindergarten students?
+What is the length of the school day for your students?

 Do you offer aftercare?
 If so, how does it work?

-Aftercare is offered to students in grades pre-K–6 until 5:30 pm.
-Click here for more detailed information on the Aftercare program.
+Click here for more detailed information on the aftercare program.

 What kinds of field trips do your students go on?

 Field trips are integral to Geneva’s ideal of an incarnational and experiential education.
 The best education appeals to all five senses.
 To experience on some level what they are studying will contribute more substantively to the students’ learning than merely reading something in a book or acting something out in a classroom.
 Students, particularly in the grammar school, participate in age-appropriate, curriculum-related field trips and in-school events.

 - 5th grade: Five-day trip to Williamsburg in the spring